cyrenevjacob/ietest/README.md

-# ietest
+# PacMan Script
-Test IE Submitted on the 4th of July
+A script to manipulate the position of PacMan based on input.

 The code runs in the following format: